jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Am I done fighting?
 No. I’ve picked up another tool, though, one that fits better in my hand and that may allow me to still reach out to many others who feel the need to evolve: a book.
 But I am just a speck in the sea that’s got to rise up and rinse the world of old sins and false beliefs.
 Other protagonists can pick up where I left off—they can go further than I could even dream of.
 That’s how society truly evolves: a pyramid of helping hands, not a pyramid of chopped limbs and ripped-up ideas.
 Everyone is either an extra waiting for life to change blaming phantom fascists or communists, or a player god solving real-life problems.
 If enough of us join in, then Techvolution is our new ruling philosophy.

 Who are you, Stargazer?
 Who will you be?

-Before you answer—notice something about my app?
-Did the Google Map look familiar?
-At the start I said Civilization games are a pretty accurate look at society.
-A place where the player god knows all and sees all, while individuals go about their day.
-Of course we are the player god if we realize our power.
-And now with computers, we can see ourselves.
-We can track our accidents, contributions, roles, jobs, resources, for everyone to see.
-That's what I wanted to do with my app.
-Foster worker-to-worker collaboration because in the game via technology, and build the first Life Star.
-I wanted everyone see the real-life player god.

 So when I asked who will you be Stargazer.
 You can answer that yourself for now.
 Soon however, the player god will know.
 And then the Computer Age will start.

 # THE APPENDICES